catenamatteo/eliasfano/README.md

 for compressing arrays of *monotonically increasing* integers.
 The Elias-Fano compression schema permits to decompress the i-th element in the compressed data, without decompressing the whole array.
-Similary, it permits to find the index of the first element in the compressed data which is greater or equal to a given value -- without decompressing the whole array.
+Similarly, it permits to find the index of the first element in the compressed data which is greater or equal to a given value -- without decompressing the whole array.